prebala123/chip-design/README.md

 pip install torch==1.13.1+cu116 torchvision==0.14.1+cu116 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu116
 ```

-## Data
+## Data Download

 All of the data is available at [link](https://zenodo.org/records/14599896)

 Download the file **superblue.zip** first.
 Then extract and put the folder in the directory "/data" directory.
 You should be able to see a new directory called **superblue** inside the data folder, which contains all the raw data for the superblue chips.

-## How to load the dataset
+## Data Processing

-After the data is processed downloaded, run the following python file:
+After the data is downloaded, run the following python file:

 ```commandline
 python run_all_data.py